-- CVP, U-PASS and Freedom pass holders will receive a new electronic card, yet it will have all the same benefits as before.
+- CVP, U-PASS and Freedom pass holders have received new electronic cards.

 - Riders will be able to reload their MCTS M•CARDs (and purchase new MCTS M•CARDs for a fee) online at RideMCTS.com (note that M•CARDs will also be sold at many existing pass and ticket sales outlets.)
 Riders will also be able to order the M•CARD through the phone.